 Out in the area near Cary’s Castle is a fascinating pictograph site hidden under a large boulder.
-It took a few long hikes to track it down and, when we finally did find it, we didn’t get back to the trailhead until well after dark.
+It took a few long hikes and a lot of research to track it down.
+And when we finally did find it, we didn’t get back to the trailhead until well after dark.

 It’s a tight squeeze through the entrance and, unpleasantly, it’s full of spider webs and mice droppings.
 But what it lacks in cleanliness, it makes up for in rock art.
 Almost the whole of the ceiling is covered in pictographs.
 The tight quarters make the red and orange symbols difficult to photograph.

-Most of the symbols are abstract but an orange and red “sun” dominate the panel.
+Most of the symbols are abstract, but an orange and red “sun” dominates the panel.